pedroarruda07/ai-storyteller-open/README.md

 This repository is an **open version of the project** used to create the published app **InkFlow**, available on [Google Play](https://play.google.com/store/apps/details?id=com.blomstapps.inkflow).
 InkFlow is an Android application that combines **Large Language Models (LLMs)** and **text-to-image diffusion models** to generate creative stories and matching illustrations.

-It is intended as a **portfolio and educational showcase**, demonstrating how Generative AI can be integrated into a modern mobile architecture built with Flutter.
+It is intended as a **portfolio and educational showcase**, demonstrating how Generative AI can be integrated into a modern mobile architecture built with Flutter and documenting one of my first experiences with Generative AI.